 Top Speakers and Events for 2017

 This year’s speakers include Chris Patten, a former Westminster Cabinet Minister and BBC Chairman whose book First Confession: A Political Life focuses on education, conservatism and Christianity in the USA and Ireland.
-His talk will ruminate on the links between violence and religion, with particular focus on how this could be applicable to an Irish audience by discussing the Independent commission of Northern Ireland.
-Accompanied by historian and broadcaster John Bowman, this event will take place at Priory Castle on 30th September from 7pm.
+His talk will ruminate on the links between violence and religion, with a particular focus on how this could be applicable to an Irish audience by discussing the Independent Commission of Northern Ireland.
+Accompanied by historian and broadcaster John Bowman, this event will take place at Priory Castle on 30th September from 7 pm.

 Sir Ian Kershaw will be talking about his most recent book, To Hell and Back Europe 1914-1949 at Printworks, Dublin Castle on 1st October 2017, and Russian history expert Robert Service will be discussing the Russian Revolution at the same event.

 Other guests include historian and documentarian Janina Ramirez, who will talk about Celtic and Saxon Christianity at Printworks, Dublin Castle on 30th September.

 No booking is required for these events and there are many more fantastic speakers yet to be announced.
 Find out more about the Dublin Festival of History at the official website, or sign up to the official newsletter to receive all the latest news about the event.